British African-Caribbean people: 1990s and 21st century

 The police response to the 1993 murder of black teenager Stephen Lawrence led to outcry and calls to investigate police conduct.
 The ensuing government inquiry, the Macpherson Report, concluded that there was institutional racism in London's Metropolitan Police Service.

-In 2009, 1.2% of British children under 16 were Black Caribbean and 1.1% were mixed white and black Caribbean.
+In 2009, 1.2% of British children under 16 were Black Caribbean and 1.1% were biracial white and black Caribbean.
 Among those children who were living with at least one Caribbean parent, only one in five was living with two Caribbean parents.

 In 2015 Catherine Ross, who came to the UK from Saint Kitts as a child, founded the SKN (Skills, Knowledge and Networks) Heritage Museum, which became Museumand: The National Caribbean Heritage Museum, a "museum without walls" based in Nottingham.

 Windrush scandal

 From November 2017 British newspapers reported that the Home Office had threatened Commonwealth immigrants who arrived before 1973 with deportation if they could not prove their right to remain in the UK.
 In April 2018, Prime Minister Theresa May apologised to leaders of Caribbean countries about the way immigrants had been treated, promising compensation to those affected.
 In what has become known as the "Windrush scandal", Home Secretary Amber Rudd initially denied the existence of, and later denied being aware of aggressive departmental deportation targets, but eventually resigned on 29 April 2018 after news outlets published documents indicating that she knew of the targets.
-Prior to Rudd's resignation, Sajid Javid, her successor as Home Secretary, had expressed sympathy for the victims of the scandal, telling the Sunday Telegraph that "I thought, 'That could be my mum ... my dad ... my uncle ... it could be me.'"
+Prior to Rudd's resignation, Sajid Javid, her successor as Home Secretary, had expressed sympathy for the victims of the scandal, telling the Sunday Telegraph that "I thought, 'That could be my mum [...] my dad [...] my uncle [...] it could be me.'"
 Landing cards relating to earlier passenger arrivals in the United Kingdom had been destroyed in October 2010.
 A public inquiry ordered by the House of Commons, titled the Windrush Lessons Learned Review, was published in March 2020.